qqqwda/pokemeow-autoplay/README.md

 # PokeMeow autoplay README 🚀

 This Python application is designed to automate the process of catching Pokemons in the popular Discord game, PokeMeow.
-Utilizing the power of Selenium and ChromeDriver, the bot navigates through the game with ease.
+Utilizing Selenium and ChromeDriver.

 ## Updates 📢
 - **Captcha Solving Endpoint 🧩**: An update has been made to include an endpoint for Captcha Solving.
 This feature is now fully operational!